SummaryRead the full fact sheet

 - ‘milk, yoghurt, cheese and/or alternatives (mostly reduced fat)’ group.

-As part of a healthy diet, the Guidelines recommend particular serves per day from each of the five food groups (see Table 1).
+As part of a healthy diet, the Guidelines recommend particular serves per day from each of the 5 food groups.

 The human body can’t store protein and will excrete any excess, so the most effective way of meeting your daily protein requirement is to eat small amounts at every meal.